 Here, we'll introduce you to the basics of black tea and explain the differences among the main types.
 You'll learn about the major black tea producing regions and how each blend offers its own unique flavor characteristics.

 Discover the health benefits of black tea and how you can incorporate it into your tea drinking experiences.
-Delve into black teas to find a world full of flavor and culture.

 Black tea is made using the leaves of the tea plant known by the botanical name Camellia sinensis.
 The same leaves of the Camellia sinensis plant are used to create all of the true teas including black tea, white tea, pu-erh tea, oolong tea, and green tea.
 The difference between these teas arises during the production process.